 - Important Phone Numbers & Websites

-Please take time to read through this document carefully and continue to refer to it throughout the year, every year, whenever you have questions or concerns.
+- Please take time to read through the Graduate Student Life Guide document carefully and continue to refer to it throughout the year, every year, whenever you have questions or concerns.

 This Georgetown University website provides information on all the ways in which students can plug into the campus community.
 Take some time to explore the opportunities offered and dive into something exciting!